kaleab-k/gsv_db_creator/README.md

 		 --api-key (-a) VAL  : Google API Key

-		 --single            : indicates single location mode, not a route.
+		 --single            : Indicates single location mode, not a route.
 Default: false --from VAL          : FROM coordinates formatted as lat,lng.
 Location for single location mode (--single)
 		 --to VAL            : TO coordinates formatted as lat,lng